-Varicose veins occur when blood pools in the veins in the lower extremities, causing them to stretch out.
-Over time, the veins stop returning to their normal size, leaving a swollen and bumpy appearance visible through the skin.
-Over time, the veins can become so swollen that valves restricting blood flow no longer meet to close completely, and blood is allowed to reflux through them in the wrong direction.
+Varicose veins affect men and women of all ages–while older individuals are more susceptible, they can develop at any age.
+Varicose veins occur when blood pools in the veins of your lower extremities, causing them to stretch out.
+Over time, the veins stop returning to their normal size, leaving them swollen and bumpy enough to be visible through your skin.
+As the condition progresses, the veins can become so swollen that valves restricting blood flow no longer meet to close completely, and blood is allowed to flow back through them in the wrong direction.

-While varicose veins are more common in seniors, due to the loss of tissue and muscle mass and weakening of venous walls that naturally occurs with age, they can strike at any age, and are very common in men.
+As mentioned above, varicose veins are more common in seniors, due to the loss of tissue and muscle mass and weakening of venous walls that naturally occurs with age, but they can strike at any age, and are very common in men.
 In fact, approximately 45 percent of men will have varicose veins at some point in their life.

-The likelihood of developing varicose veins is higher if one has a family history of vein-related health issues.
+The likelihood of developing varicose veins is higher if you have a family history of vein-related health issues.
 Standing for long periods during the day and sitting for too long also increases the risk of varicose veins.
 Symptoms of chronic venous disease include heaviness, pain, cramps, and swelling in the legs, and can be a major hindrance to daily activities.

 Health Risks of Varicose Veins